apache/kvrocks/docs/metadata-design.md

 ```

-if user want to get the score of member or  check the member exists or not, it would try first one.
+if the user wants to get the score of the member or check the member exists or not, it would try first one.

 ## Bitmap

-Redis bitmap is the most interesting part in kvrocks design, while unlike other types, it's not subkey and the value would be very large if the user treats it as a sparse array. it's apparent that the things would break down if store the bitmap into a single value, so we should break the bitmap value into multi fragments. another behavior of bitmap is the position would write always arbitrary, it's very similar to access model of Linux virtual memory, so the idea of the bitmap design came from that.
+Redis bitmap is the most interesting part in kvrocks design, while unlike other types, it's not subkey and the value would be very large if the user treats it as a sparse array. it's apparent that the things would break down if store the bitmap into a single value, so we should break the bitmap value into multi fragments. another behavior of bitmap is the position would write always arbitrary, it's very similar to the access model of Linux virtual memory, so the idea of the bitmap design came from that.

 #### bitmap metadata